jerela/mola/README.md

 **mola** is a Python library for doing algebra with matrices.
 It covers the basic operations such as matrix addition and multiplication, transposes, and inverse.
 It is written without any external Python libraries.

-I wrote **molalib** as a hobby project to remind myself of the linear algebra I studied in uni and to practice my Python programming.
+I wrote **mola** as a hobby project to remind myself of the linear algebra I studied in uni and to practice my Python programming.
 Particularly, this is an exercise in publishing my first Python library.

 The documentation will likely improve after I learn to leverage docstrings properly.